The coming methane age – will it ever end?

 But wait a minute.
 With all this green talk we forget the one argument that will make the biggest impact.
 It’s cheap.
 Yeahhh.
 Finally, something that is clean and cheap at the same time.
 Those in green energy for a little while did not think this possible anymore but well, here we go.
 Price is the single biggest driver for the wholesale Methanisation of North America.

-You see the point?
+Do you see the point?
 Some bridges can seem never-ending.
-I call a bridging solution something where I clearly see what the end result shall be.
+I call a bridging solution something where I see what the end result shall be.
 Not some flimsy idea but a clear path towards a better future with an implementation plan.
 If that is not given, all talk of a bridge is nonsense.

 Methane works without any subsidies.
 Can any other alternative renewable technology boast such a claim?

 When will it end then?
-Never, just like the oil age does not really end.
-Something better comes and slowly but inexorably pushes it to a niche existence where it will linger for really long.
-Methane will sure share the same fate one day.
+Never, just like the oil age does not end.
+Something better comes slowly but inexorably pushes it to a niche existence where it will linger for a long.
+Methane will surely share the same fate one day.
 No reason to hold your breath for it.
-My children will live in a world of methane, not in a world of oil I have grown up in.
+My children will live in a world of methane, not in the world of oil I have grown up in.
 It has just begun.

 Leave a Reply